euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForAndroid/Guides/03BaseIntegration/WorkspaceONE_Android_BaseIntegration.md

     The location of this change is shown in the [Project Structure Diagram].

+2. Add the required packaging and compile options.

+    In the application build.gradle file, in the `android` block, add the Java version compatibility declarations shown in the following snippet.

+        ...
+        android {
+            compileSdkVersion 30

+            // Following blocks are added.
+            compileOptions {
+                sourceCompatibility JavaVersion.VERSION_1_8
+                targetCompatibility JavaVersion.VERSION_1_8
+            }
+            kotlinOptions {
+                jvmTarget = "1.8"
+            }
+            // End of added blocks.

+            defaultConfig {
+                ...
+            }
+            buildTypes {
+                ...
+            }
+        }

-2. Add the required libraries to the build.
+3. Add the required libraries to the build.

-    In the application build.gradle file, in the `dependencies` block, add references to the required libraries.
+    Still in the application build.gradle file, in the `dependencies` block, add references to the required libraries.
 (The library files will be copied in the next step.)
 For example: